webfx-project/webfx/README.md

 ## Live demos

-We have a dedicated space for the [demos](https://github.com/webfx-demos).
+We have a dedicated space for the [demos][webfx-demos].
 You will find all the demos presented on the website, plus a couple of additional live demos, with their source code and GitHub workflow.

 ## Fully cross-platform